EmpowerPlastic/empowerchain/docs/validators/full-node-setup.md

 ```

 ## Syncing Empowerd
 There are three main ways to sync a node on Empowerchain: from scratch, state sync, and snapshots.
-Each of these has their own benefits and drawbacks.
+Each of these has its own benefits and drawbacks.

 | Method            	| Benefits                                          	| Drawbacks                                                                                           	| Restrictions                              	|
 |-------------------	|---------------------------------------------------	|-----------------------------------------------------------------------------------------------------	|-------------------------------------------	|